 Increasing the effectiveness of our consumer demand creation and extending Invisalign brand awareness.
 Marketing to the consumer and creating demand is one of our key strategic objectives to driving long-term growth.
 Our market research indicates that the majority of adults with malocclusion who desire treatment forgo treatment rather than elect traditional treatment due to its many limitations, such as compromised aesthetics and oral discomfort.
 In addition, many parents also elect traditional treatment for their children due to limited awareness of Invisalign applicability for teenager use.
 Our goals are to extend our leadership in clear aligner therapy with adults, increase awareness and consumer demand with moms and teens, and to continue expansion of the clear aligner category overall.
 By communicating the benefits of Invisalign to both dental professionals and consumers-adults, parents and teens-we intend to increase the number of patients who seek treatment using Invisalign.
 We continue to be successful with programs that more effectively and efficiently generate demand or "pull" for Invisalign.
 In 2010, we became more efficient in our approach.
 We continued building awareness and demand through an integrated consumer marketing platform of traditional media, event marketing and digital and social media.
-In addition, we continue to evolve our marketing rogram aimed at the teenage segment to increase awareness and educate prospective teen patients and their parents.
+In addition, we continued to evolve our marketing program aimed at the teenage segment to increase awareness and educate prospective teen patients and their parents.
 Specifically, we expanded our public relations and event marketing programs this past year for Invisalign Teen to include participation and sponsorship of major summer events such as the Teen Choice Awards and Journeyz Backyard BBQ Tour, a nationwide action sports tour.
-We leveraged online and mobile widgets, social media and blogs directly targeted to teens and launched a commercial prompting parents and teens to lear more about Invisalign.
-Additionally, we evolved the Invisalign brand strategy while refreshing the Invisalign look and feel wit
+We leveraged online and mobile widgets, social media and blogs directly targeted to teens and launched a commercial prompting parents and teens to learn more about Invisalign.
+Additionally, we evolved the Invisalign brand strategy while refreshing the Invisalign look and feel with a more modern logo and new brand positioning, updated consumer website, and base marketing materials focused on treatment outcome and practice growth.
+We will continue to build on these programs and efforts in 2011.